shubhxms/shubhxms.github.io/content/_index.md

 I first wrote code at 16 and proceeded to make that my whole personality (I am a _computer craftsman_).
 I enjoy making computers do my bidding and shipping something from scratch/iterating on prototypes.

-I am a 20yo, CS + Math undergrad at [Ahmedabad Uni](https://ahduni.edu.in) and interested in a variety of things, including computer science, math, internet businesses, running, tennis and fleetingly in a thousand different things.
+I am a 21yo, CS + Math undergrad at [Ahmedabad Uni](https://ahduni.edu.in) and interested in a variety of things, including computer science, math, internet businesses, running and fleetingly in a thousand different things.

 I am open to work across domains and can work on web-apps, biz logic or anything I set my mind on.